-In computing, a firewall is software or hardware that separates different parts of a network.
+In computing, a firewall is software or hardware that separates different parts of a network, isolating them from risk.
 A firewall has its own rules and can direct and block incoming or outgoing traffic.

 Your computer’s firewall will most commonly allow outgoing connections and block all requests from the outside.
 Anyone wanting to use peer-to-peer software (like file-sharing or a web server) on their personal machine will need to disable or change the firewall rules manually.

 What is a firewall?

 The functionality of a firewall is to lock down networks, servers, and applications from unauthorized access.
 Ideally, each application has its own robust authentication scheme, but a firewall makes it easy to limit who can make connection attempts.

 Firewalls are security mechanisms that lock intruders out, making your network more secure and improving the availability of resources.
 However, firewalls are only one puzzle piece within a comprehensive information security framework and do not provide absolute security.